aklos/gpt3-personal-assistant/README.md

-# ChatGPT Personal Assistant
+# GPT-3 Personal Assistant

-Interact with ChatGPT vocally, using both STT (speech-to-text) and TTS (text-to-speech), with keyboard prompts as a fallback.
+Interact with GPT-3 vocally, using both STT (speech-to-text) and TTS (text-to-speech).

 ## Setup